 Server-side logic using ColdFusion

-To read the cookie using ColdFusion, it is best to use a try block to read the cookie.
-The syntax to read the cookie from Javascript is different than the native ColdFusion cookie methods- note the brackets surrounding the cookie name.
+To read the cookie using ColdFusion, it is best to use a try block.
+The syntax for reading the cookie from Javascript differs from the native ColdFusion cookie methods—note the brackets surrounding the cookie name.

 <!--- Get client properties.
 This will be used to set the interfaces depending upon the screen size --->